brendanmcnally22/teamboom-a4-project/README.md

 Restart: R

-Good luck, and may your jumps be legendary, your landings lucky, and your pockets overflowing with gold!
+Good luck!
+May your jumps be legendary, your landings lucky, and your pockets overflowing with gold!